-Planning and design are underway for the Center for Neural Science and the Department of Social Psychology to have new and renovated classrooms, laboratories, and faculty offices in the Meyer Building.
-The project is tentatively expected to be completed and the space to be fully occupied by Fall 2016, with phased move in prior to this date.
+Upgrade and renovation of laboratories, offices, and administrative spaces at 726-730 Broadway to support growth and enhancement for Physics research and instruction.
+The project is expected to be completed and the space to be fully occupied by Spring 2016, with phased move in prior to this date.

 To enable the Center for Neural Science (CNS) to renovate a floor in Meyer Hall for animal and molecular research labs prior to the completion of the Physics relocation to 726 Broadway, the University has temporarily relocated faculty and administration from the Psychology Department to existing leased space at 411 Lafayette Street.
 The vacated floors in Meyer are now being renovated as follows (1) 7th floor – new cellular and computational labs for CNS, as well as new offices and project rooms; (2) 4th floor – renovated offices and project and research rooms for the Social Psychology group; and (3) ground floor – expanded MRI suite to accommodate a new full body scanner.
 These “Phase 1” projects are expected to be completed and the space to be fully occupied by Summer 2015.

 Design and engineering work for the full renovation and fit-out of 370 Jay Street in Brooklyn is underway.
 Construction is scheduled to begin in February 2015, and will continue over the next few fiscal years, with anticipated occupancy by Fall 2017.
 The building is adjacent to the Polytechnic School of Engineering.